 There are plenty of places to eat in the mall.
 Try the durian puffs (stall located near the Mines Cruise ticket counter) for a sweet, creamy Malaysian treat (if you like the flavour of durians).

 The Palace of the Golden Horses is an impressive looking hotel on the northern shore of the lake.
 The palatial exterior is similar to the Medinat Jumeirah hotels in Dubai but it is older and, to be honest, is not quite in the same class.
 It is handy for the golf course.

-The Mines Wellness Hotel is aimed at medical tourism, particularly of the alternative therapy type, but caters for general tourists too.
+The Philea Mines Beach Resort is aimed at medical tourism, particularly of the alternative therapy type, but caters for general tourists too.